 Do You Need an Elder Care Lawyer to Help With an Advanced Health Care Directive or Living Will in New Jersey?

-At Hanlon Niemann & Wright, Our Elder Care Lawyers Will Guide You Through the Entire Process of Creating an Advanced Health Care Directive or Living Will.
+At Hanlon Niemann & Wright, Our Elder Care Lawyers Will Guide You Through the Entire Process of Creating an Advanced Health Care Directive and Living Will.
 Please Contact Us Today.

-Questions surrounding your health care and end of life are extremely important.
-When life sustaining decisions are involved, you obviously want to be in control of how your condition will be handled.
+Questions surrounding health care and end of life decision making are extremely important.
+When life sustaining (or ending) decisions are involved, you obviously want a say in how your condition will be handled.
 But sometimes that may not be possible.

 New Jersey law affirms the right of everyone to give instructions about his or her health care under the New Jersey Health Care Decisions Act.
-In fact, New Jersey has adopted a new law on physician orders for sustaining treatment (POLST).
+In fact, New Jersey has adopted a new law on physician orders for life sustaining treatment (POLST).
 It is intended to help create a standardized form for persons of all ages who have a life expectancy of one year or less, have a diagnosed progressively degenerative condition or wish to plan in advance of a medical emergency.
 The following documents are used to disclose an individual’s desires regarding health care:

 • “Living Will and Health Care Directive” Many people are familiar with the term “living will”.
-It is used to address health care preferences, typically the wish to avoid being medically kept alive with “extraordinary” or “heroic” measures if death or a terminal condition is diagnosed.
+It is used to address health care preferences, typically the wish to avoid being medically kept alive with “extraordinary” or “heroic” measures if certain death or a terminal condition is diagnosed.

 • “Durable Power of Attorney for Health Care” A highly versatile and essential document, the durable power of attorney for health care is the predecessor to the Health Care Directive.
 This document authorizes another person to make health care decisions for you if you are unable to communicate your decision when needed.